Smolations/more-dash-docsets/README.md

 **docsets** - This is where each docset is created.
 I add them to Dash directly from this folder.
 The benefit here is that Dash seems to hold a reference to each docset in near-real-time, so as new docsets overwrite old ones, Dash updates automatically.
 The icon is unfortunately not updated if one is added after you've already imported an icon-less docset.

-**generators** - The home of the Dash class and each generation script.
+**generators** - The home of the Dash class and each generator script.

 **icon-images** - A folder where I keep 32x32 as well as source images to be used as (or used for generating) icons in the docsets.